Therapists in Chevy Chase, Washington, DC

 Chevy Chase, Washington, DC 20016

 Welcome!
 I’m Lennie.
-I am passionate about supporting LGBTQ+ communities–particularly transgender and gender nonconforming–and those healing from trauma, experiencing grief and loss, and coping with cancer and chronic illnesses.
+I am passionate about supporting LGBTQ+ communities, particularly those who are transgender and gender nonconforming, and those healing from trauma, experiencing grief and loss, coping with cancer and chronic illnesses, and those healing their relationship with food and body image.
 I believe that there is no one “right” path to recovery and healing, and that everyone has the right to pursue an enjoyable quality of life.
-Regardless of whether you are searching for therapy for the hundredth time or the first time, as a first defense or a last-ditch effort, and whether you have specific goals in mind or just want to try it out and see if it works for you–you are welcomed!
+Regardless of whether you are searching for therapy for the hundredth time or for the first time, whether you have specific goals in mind or just want to try it out and see if it works for you!

 Welcome!
 I’m Lennie.
-I am passionate about supporting LGBTQ+ communities–particularly transgender and gender nonconforming–and those healing from trauma, experiencing grief and loss, and coping with cancer and chronic illnesses.
+I am passionate about supporting LGBTQ+ communities, particularly those who are transgender and gender nonconforming, and those healing from trauma, experiencing grief and loss, coping with cancer and chronic illnesses, and those healing their relationship with food and body image.
 I believe that there is no one “right” path to recovery and healing, and that everyone has the right to pursue an enjoyable quality of life.
-Regardless of whether you are searching for therapy for the hundredth time or the first time, as a first defense or a last-ditch effort, and whether you have specific goals in mind or just want to try it out and see if it works for you–you are welcomed!
+Regardless of whether you are searching for therapy for the hundredth time or for the first time, whether you have specific goals in mind or just want to try it out and see if it works for you!

 (202) 804-9311 View (202) 804-9311